jakezak4/peltier_degeneration/README.md

              *If port does not appear, or IDE cannot connet to the beard during upload, then trouble shoot through the manager*
   4C) Serial Monitor > Baud > "38400"

-5) Edit # Assay variables #
+5) Edit # Assay variables # *note, time variables must be in seconds

-  targetTemp = target temperature that program is held at beginningHold = seconds after start button is pressed before the thermal program begins
+  - targetTemp = target temperature that program is held at.
+  - beginningHold = seconds after start button is pressed before the thermal program begins.
-  holdTarget = seconds that the target temperature is held for assayTime = total assay time, afterwhich the Peltiers with shutdown but the fans will remain on
+  - holdTarget = seconds that the target temperature is held for.
+  - assayTime = total assay time, afterwhich the Peltiers with shutdown but the fans will remain on.

-  *note, time variables must be in seconds

 6) Upload "thermal_degeneration.ino" code to microcontroler (button with arrow).

 7) Open Serial Monitor